kubeflow/website/content/en/docs/components/notebooks/submit-kubernetes.md

 kubectl describe clusterrole kubeflow-edit
 ```

-## Kubectl in Notebook Pod
+## Kubectl in Workbench Pod

-Because every Notebook Pod has the highly-privileged `default-editor` Kubernetes ServiceAccount bound to it, you can run `kubectl` inside it without providing additional authentication.
+Because every Workbench Pod has the highly-privileged `default-editor` Kubernetes ServiceAccount bound to it, you can run `kubectl` inside it without providing additional authentication.

 For example, the following command will create the resources defined in `test.yaml`: